neilmix/dezent/README.md

 # Reference - Pattern Matching

 ## return
+```
+'return' whitespace _ rule _ ';'
+```
 Dezent uses top-down parsing starting with the return rule.
 It is expected to consume the entire document, and a parse error is triggered if it does not.
 There may be only one return rule per grammar.

-**Syntax**
-```
-'return' whitespace _ rule _ ';'
-```
 **Examples**
 ```javascript
 > new Dezent(`return 'a' -> $0;`).parse('a');